-It’s June.
-Summer is upon us, the kids are home from school (or about to be, depending on where you live), and for many of us, this is the time a year where it feels like everything pretty much falls apart.
-Our routine gets all out of whack and our best intentions go right down the drain.
+Summer is almost upon us, the kids are home from school (or about to be, depending on where you live), and for many of us, this is the time a year where it feels like everything pretty much falls apart.
+Our routine gets all out of whack, and our best intentions go right down the drain.

 There’s actually a name for this phenomenon.
 It’s called “the messy middle.”

-It’s the period in the middle of a project where the shiny newness and enthusiasm has worn off, and where the roadblocks and headaches have begun to crop up.
-It’s the part of the project that just doesn’t feel like very much fun, and where we struggle with feeling completely burned out.
+It’s the period in the middle of a project where the shiny newness and enthusiasm have worn off and where the roadblocks and headaches have begun to crop up.
+It’s the part of the project that just doesn’t feel like very much fun and where we struggle with feeling completely burned out.
 And it’s usually the part of the project where you want to quit.

 Believe me, I’ve been there.
 More times than I can count.
 And if I’m being honest, I’d say I’m probably in a bit of a ‘messy middle’ phase right now.
 The temptation to throw in the towel is strong.